-Tennessee native Jennifer Houston is the 2016 NCBA Policy Division Chairman.
+Tennessee native Jennifer Houston is the 2019 NCBA President.
 Jennifer and her husband, Mark, own and operate East Tennessee Livestock Center in Sweetwater, Tennessee.
 Their family-owned market has a history of embracing change to better serve their customers since it was founded by Mark’s father in 1962.
 In addition to regular weekly cattle sales, they hold video sales, graded feeder calf sales and Holstein steer sales.
 Jennifer and Mark believe that working together is necessary for cattle producers to maximize their returns.
 Through the years, Jennifer and Mark have worked closely with the Tennessee Cattlemen’s Association, the University of Tennessee and the Tennessee Department of Agriculture to find new marketing strategies for their producers.
 They participate in various pilot projects, host numerous producer educational events and speak to producer groups on innovations in livestock marketing.

 At the state level Jennifer has chaired the Tennessee Livestock Network, served on the Tennessee Cattlemen’s Association executive committee and as President of the Tennessee Cattlewomen’s Association.
 She currently serves on the University of Tennessee Regional Advisory Board.
 Jennifer is also active in the Tennessee Livestock Marketing Association.

 Jennifer and Mark have a daughter, Virginia, who is a lobbyist in Washington, D.C. for the American Seed Trade Association and a son, Ross, who is currently a graduate student at the University of Tennessee in Biosystems Engineering.

 Jennifer grew up on a Hereford farm in West Tennessee and graduated in animal science from the University of Tennessee.
 She is active in her community and serves as a trustee and Sunday School teacher at her church.